lostanlen/ismir2016/spec.md

 9. Report class-wise accuracy with error bars

 H.  Descriptors + Random forests baseline
-1. Compute MFCCs on the training data
-2. Also Delta and Delta-Delta MFCCs
-3. Also centroid, bandwidth, contrast, rolloff
 4. Generate half-overlapping chunks of X
+1. [DONE] Compute MFCCs on the training data
+2. [DONE] Also Delta and Delta-Delta MFCCs
+3. [DONE] Also centroid, bandwidth, contrast, rolloff
 5. Summarize with mean and variance over chunks
 6. Generate Y's as integer classes
 7. Same in test set